How to invest in yourself?

 Set aside time to write thank you notes.

-In 2014, Marc Zuckerberg’s goal was to write a thank you note everyday.
+In 2014, Mark Zuckerberg’s goal was to write a thank you note every day.

 A handwritten note is quite unexpected.